Xiaonan-debug/xiaonan-debug.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student at the [University of Notre Dame](https://www.nd.edu/), where I am fortunate to be advised by Prof. [Xiangliang Zhang](https://sites.nd.edu/xiangliang-zhang/).
+I am a first-year PhD student at the Computer Science and Engineering (CSE) of the [University of Notre Dame](https://www.nd.edu/), where I am fortunate to be advised by Prof. [Xiangliang Zhang](https://sites.nd.edu/xiangliang-zhang/).
 I received my Bachelor's degree from the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/).

 ## Research Interests

-My research interests lie at the intersection of **machine learning systems** and **efficient computing**.
+My research interests lie at the intersection of **Machine learning** and **Scientific computing**.
 I am particularly interested in:

 - **Large Language Models**: Enhancing reasoning capabilities and domain-specific intelligence in LLMs
 - **ML Systems**: Designing efficient systems for machine learning workloads, including serverless computing architectures and GPU resource management